-The Academy of Finland grants funding based on competition and international peer review.
-The review of applications submitted to the Academy is primarily focused on a review of the research plan, but the evaluation of researchers is also essential, especially in the funding opportunities targeted at individual researchers.
+The Research Council of Finland grants funding based on open competition and international peer review.
+The review of applications submitted to the Research Council is primarily focused on a review of the research plan, but researcher assessment is also essential, especially in the funding opportunities targeted at individual researchers.

-In 2020, the we outlined that responsible researcher evaluation is a key element of responsible science.
-The aim is to move towards more precise guidelines that comprehensively take account of the activities of the scientific community.
-The policy is supported by our commitment to international and national declarations on research assessment, such as the Declaration on Research Assessment (DORA) and the national recommendation on responsible researcher evaluation in Finland (PDF).
+In 2020, we outlined that responsible researcher evaluation is a key element of responsible science.
+The policy is supported by our commitment to both international and national declarations on research and researcher assessment, such as the Declaration on Research Assessment (DORA), the international Agreement on Reforming Research Assessment (CoARA) and the national recommendation on responsible researcher evaluation in Finland (PDF).

 The fundamental principles of responsible assessment are transparency, integrity, equity, competence and diversity.
-Our review practices, review criteria and decision criteria are described openly in the application guidelines and call texts, and they are freely accessible to all.
-In addition, as part of the review guidelines, the reviewers are familiarised with responsible assessment practices.
+The Research Council’s review practices, review criteria and decision criteria are described openly in the application guidelines and call texts, and they are freely accessible to all.

 In decision-making, we also take into account the many different career paths of researchers, the impact of research and the promotion of open access.
 The criteria and policies guiding the funding decisions are made available on our website before calls are opened.

-Furthermore, the Academy does not consider that other, separate citation metrics comprehensively describe the impact, importance or quality of a publication or publications.
+Furthermore, we do not consider that other, separate citation metrics comprehensively describe the applicant’s competence nor the impact, relevance or quality of a publication or publications.
 Using metrics to support the review is not prohibited, but we emphasise in our guidelines that metrics use must be responsible and mindful of the problems associated with it.
-Citation metrics may potentially be misleading in peer review; it is a type of metrics that is dependent on the citation practices of different scientific disciplines.
+Citation metrics may potentially be misleading in peer review.
+It is a type of metrics that is dependent on the citation practices of different scientific disciplines.
 Therefore, it is not a reliably comparable indicator in review panels, which are often multidisciplinary.